 What to Report

-The Contracting Party shall report to Euronext all its Subscribers that have been approved as a Natural User in accordance with the EMDA Natural User Policy and their ability to Use Real-Time Data, per Information Product.
+The Contracting Party shall report to Euronext all its Subscribers that have been approved as a Natural User in accordance with the EMDA Natural User Policy and their ability to Use Information, per Information Product.
 Such report shall include the Subscriber’s details (such as name, address and contact details).

 Unit of Count

-The Unit of Count for measuring and reporting the Use of Real-Time Data of Subscribers approved as a Natural User is each Device for Supplier Controlled Information and each datafeed/installation for Recipient-Controlled Information.
+The Unit of Count for measuring and reporting the Use of Information of Subscribers approved as a Natural User is each Device for Supplier Controlled Information and each datafeed/installation for Recipient-Controlled Information.

 How to Report?